 - Temporary signs not exceeding 6 square feet advertising the sale, rental, construction company or improvement of the premises on which it is located.
-The sign shall be removed immediately after the activity is complete. - Political Signs less than 6 square feet in area. - One directional sign, less than 2 square feet in area, per property.
+The sign shall be removed immediately after the activity is complete. - Window signs that do not cover more than 25% of the window.
+Signs covering more than 25% of the window will be reviewed as flush-mounted signs. - Political Signs less than 6 square feet in area. - One directional sign, less than 2 square feet in area, per property. - Temporary exterior "Open" signs, flag, or banners that are only erected or placed during the operating hours of the business.